gersteinlab/shiny-dim-reduction/README.md

 * Keep the default installation location.
 * Select the 64-bit user installation.
 * Select customized startup, MDI, plain text help, no start menu folder.
 * Keep the defaults for additional tasks.

+It is possible to customize your home and library locations in R:

+* <b>Windows:</b> Go to your environment variables ("env" in search) and set "HOME", "R_LIBS_USER" under "System Variables".
+* <b>MacOS / Linux:</b> Edit your environment variables through your shell's ".bashrc" file.

 <a name="running-app-code"/>

 ## Running App Code

-Use R to navigate to the app directory and run the following command to set up the app:
+Use R to navigate to the app directory and run the following code to set up the app:

 ```
 source("install.R")
 ```

-On subsequent uses, you can run the following two commands to immediately launch the app:
+On subsequent uses, you can navigate to the app directory and run the following code to launch the app:

 ```
 library(shiny)